in accordance with MAS Notice 124

 Starr Singapore’s Board of Directors (the “Starr Singapore Board”) is responsible for overseeing all aspects of the operations, including matters of corporate governance.
 The Starr Singapore Board holds quarterly meetings and is comprised of five members, a majority of which are independent directors, including an independent non-executive Chairman.
 The Starr Singapore Board reviews the underwriting, investments, operations, financial, compliance and risk management and reinsurance matters of Starr Singapore.
 During these quarterly meetings, updates on risk management activities, including issues or emerging topics of strategic, operational, financial and capital risk relevance are discussed, evaluated and follow-up action plans are developed as appropriate.
 The Board is also responsible for assessing its own effectiveness and independent directors’ independence, for identifying candidates and reviewing nominations for the appointment of directors, board committee members, the appointed actuary, and executive officers of Starr Singapore, and for reviewing the Company’s remuneration policy.

 The Board is supported by an Audit Committee and an Investment Committee, and is assisted by a Senior Management Committee in the operational management of the Company.
-The Audit Committee notably includes three non-executive directors and a majority of independent directors, and is responsible for the adequacy of the external and internal audit functions.
+The Audit Committee notably includes one non-executive director and all three independent directors (comprising the majority of the Starr Singapore Board), and is responsible for the adequacy of the external and internal audit functions.
 The Investment Committee notably includes the Chief Executive Officer and Chief Investment Officer of the Company, and is responsible for overseeing the Company’s investment activities.
 Members of the Senior Management Committee represent general management, underwriting, claims, finance, legal and compliance, risk management, information technology and human resources.
-The Board has also established a Labuan Branch Committee in April 2023 to oversee the operations of its Labuan Branch2 .
+The Board has also established a Labuan Branch Committee and a Korea Branch Committee to oversee the operations of its Labuan Branch and Korea Branch respectively.

 The Chairman and the Chief Executive Officer positions are held by different persons.